Planning a road trip through the American Southwest? Here’s my two week road trip itinerary for visiting the Southwest USA.

 The Southwest is a haven, with a romantic blend of big city culture, national parks, and stunning natural landscapes.The best way to explore this beauty is to take a road trip.

+The Southwest is one of the best road trip options in the United States.
 In this post, I’ve handpicked some of the best stops on a 14 day Southwest road trip, with tips on what to see/do/eat/stay.

 If you have more than 14 days to road trip, I also suggest some beautiful day trips from the Grand Canyon and other places.

 I suggest starting the trip in either Tucson or Phoenix.
-You can use these cities as a launchpad, destination, or both.
+You can use one of these two cities as a launchpad, destination, or both.
 Both cities provide a fantastic introduction to the scenery and overall laid back attitude of Southwest USA.

-American Southwest Road Trip Highlights & Travel Guide
+American Southwest Road Trip Itinerary

 Day 1-2: Start Your Road Trip in Phoenix or Tucson

-Choose between Phoenix or Tucson to get your trip off to a fantastic start.
+Choose between Phoenix or Tucson to get your Southwest road trip off to a fantastic start.
 Both cities are cool in their own right.

 In terms of its foodie scene, Phoenix has dozens of ethnic restaurants and James Beard award-winning eateries from hole in the wall to luxe.

-Tucson is beautiful, has amazing views, rugged mountains, ample outdoor adventure options, and some of the best southwest food in the country.
+Tucson is beautiful, has amazing views, rugged mountains, ample outdoor adventure options, and some of the best Southwest food in the country.

 Tuscon is also a designated UNESCO World City of Gastronomy.
-The town is a mini mecca for the arts -- with regional museums, art venues, and its own ballet, symphony, opera and theater companies.
+The town is a mini mecca for the arts — with regional museums, art venues, and its own ballet, symphony, opera and theater companies.

 Things To Do and See in Phoenix